 This is probably the easiest tip to accomplish on how to stay warm during your Whistler winter elopement.
 CUDDLE YOUR PARTNER!
 Not only will it help the two of you stay toasty warm, it also makes for some of the cutest elopement photos.
 Bonus!

 10. Make sure accommodation comes equipped with a fireplace:

-At the end of your lovely long outdoor elopement day filled with winter activities and all the loving cuddles, wouldn’t it be great to come home to a cozy fireside?
+At the end of your lovely long outdoor elopement day filled with winter activities, wouldn’t it be great to come home to a cozy fireside?
 Lucky for you a majority of the hotel rooms in Whistler are outfitted with fireplaces for those cozy mountains vibes.
 If hotels are not your thing, there are a ton of cute AirBnB’s and independently owned cabins rentals nearby to help put the cherry on top of your mountain elopement dreams.
 I’d be happy to give you some recommendations on places to stay.

 If you or someone you know is looking for a unique way to elope in Whistler during the winter have them GET IN TOUCH with me for a free video consultation!